stefan-it/italian-bertelectra/README.md

 # 🇮🇹 Italian BERTELECTRA models

-In this repository we monitor all experiments with our trained [DBMDZ models](https://github.com/dbmdz/berts) for Italian.
+In this repository we monitor all experiments for our trained [DBMDZ models](https://github.com/dbmdz/berts) for Italian.
 It includes both BERT and ELECTRA models and we use 🤗 Transformers library to fine-tune models.

 Made with 🤗 and ❤️ from Munich.